What is the Churn Rate? How to create effective Churn Surveys

 Brands need to listen carefully to customer feedback and expectations to reduce the churn rate and build better products.

-What are Churn surveys?
+What Are Churn Surveys?

 Churn surveys help brands prevent churn before users take action by collecting insightful feedback on customer issues.

 Asking long-form questions may be great for collecting user sentiment, but it's not ideal for keeping a customer from churning.
 Instead, churn surveys should be designed to look like a natural part of the canceling process, without adding any unnecessary friction.
-Typically, there are three kinds of questions to ask within a churn survey.

 Example of Multiple-choice Questions